-Every two years the county is required to adopt a balanced biennial budget.
-Budget decisions involve difficult choices because there are limited dollars to spend.
-That’s why it’s essential for the county to have a sense of the public’s priorities.
+Every two years, the Board of County Councilors is required to adopt a balanced biennial budget.
+Budget decisions involve difficult choices because dollars are limited.
+That’s why it’s essential the county has a sense of the public’s priorities.

-You can provide input throughout the budget process, from the initial phases through adoption by the Board of Clark County Commissioners.
-Each phase of the process brings the budget closer to completion, so becoming involved early is the best way to be effective.
-Elected officials and department heads generally know what their resources will be for the coming biennium in May, so between May and July is an excellent period to influence their priorities, before they develop their specific budget requests.
+You can provide input throughout the budget process, from the initial phases through adoption.
+Each phase brings the budget closer to completion, so becoming involved early is the best way to be effective.
+Elected officials and department heads generally know in May what their resources will be for the coming biennium, so between May and July is an excellent time to influence their priorities, before they develop specific budget requests.

-In addition to working with departments early in the process, by law there are three formal opportunities for citizens to comment on the budget:
+In addition, by law citizens have three formal opportunities to comment on the budget.
+They are:

-- When the county administrator’s recommended budget is published.
+- When the county manager’s recommended budget is published.

-- When the commissioners hold public hearings on the budget.
+- When the councilors hold public hearings on the budget.

 The budget is developed in even-numbered years for the next two-year biennium.
-For example, the process begins in spring 2006 for the 2007-2008 biennial budget.
-Although exact dates may vary, development of the budget follows this general timeline:
+For example, the process begins in spring 2016 for the 2017-2018 biennial budget.
+Although exact dates may vary, budget development follows this general timeline:

-- March Budget staff presents revenue forecasts; county commissioners identify their budget priorities.
+- March Budget staff presents revenue forecasts; county councilors identify their budget priorities.

 - July Departments develop budget requests.